Sociology (SOCI) 288

 - Understand the significance of ideas, ideology, and communication to the development, establishment, and success or failure of social movement.

 - Understand what it means to “manufacture consent.”

 - Understand the detrimental impact of ideologies of competition on the formation of local, national, and global social movements.

 - Be able to analyze any social movement in order to determine its source, impact, and the factors leading to its success or failure.

 SOCI 288 comprises the following six units.

-To receive credit for SOCI 288, you must achieve a course composite grade of at least a “D” (50 percent).
-You must also achieve a minimum grade of 50 per cent on the final examination.
+To receive credit for SOCI 288, you must achieve a course composite grade of at least a D (50 percent).
+You must submit all the course assignments and complete them to the satisfaction of your tutor.
+Note that there is no final exam in this course, only a final assignment and a self-reflection on which you must receive a pass mark of 50%.
 The weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Textbooks and Films

 Bainbridge, C. (Dir.).
 (2017).
 Rumble: The Indians who rocked the world.
 Montreal: Rezolution Pictures.